Basheyev/Boson/README.md

 **CachedFileIO is designed to improve performance of file I/O operations specifically for JSON document store case**.
-We assume that almost all real world apps show some form of locality of reference, so 10-15% of database size cache gives more than 95% cache hits.
+We assume that almost all real world apps show some form of locality of reference.
+10-15% of database size cache gives more than 95% cache hits.
 Most JSON documents size are less than 1000 bytes, where median size is 1525 bytes.
 Most apps database read/write operations ratio is 70% / 30%.
 Read/write operations are faster